PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 ---

-The Mod.ff have changed because of those changes:
+The Mod.ff has changed because of those changes:

 - Adminmenu has a new popup page for server changes
 - Adminmenu now has all players on one page